idea-statica/iom-examples/README.md

 [members-lcs]: https://github.com/idea-statica/iom-examples/blob/master/IdeaStatiCa.Codes/Images/members-lcs.PNG "Members - local coordinate systems"
 [con-n2-mem-lcs]: https://github.com/idea-statica/iom-examples/blob/master/IdeaStatiCa.Codes/Images/connection-n2.PNG "Connection N2 - coordinate systems on imported members"
 [connection_loading]: https://github.com/idea-statica/iom-examples/blob/master/IdeaStatiCa.Codes/Images/connection_loading.png "Loads on connected memebers"

+## Running CBFEM from e 3rd party application
+This example shows how to calculate a connection from any application.
+The only required input is the correct IOM.
+See the eample ConnectionHiddenCalculation.
+To be able to tun example correctly, check the setting of the path to the idea folder in the setting of the project.